 Now for the DO’S!

 - DO choose a local race if possible for your very first half.
 Reason for this is so that you can know the race route and train accordingly!
 My very first half marathon was a course that was full of hills.
 Had I not trained properly according to the race course, then it would have made for a very difficult race!

 - DO remember your water.
 Yes, carrying a water bottle in your hand for a long run is obnoxious… Been there, done that.
 Thankfully a brilliant inventor came up with this little jewel.
 It carries your water for you and keeps your hands free.

 - DO increase your caloric intake.
 Now, I’m not a nutritionist or anything like that but I do know from personal experience and being a coach that I have to have more high quality calories when my miles increase.
 You have to make the decision on how many based on your personal needs and current diet regime or get in contact with a nutritionist who can help you meal plan should you need very specific diet needs.
-If you sort of know what you’re doing but still need some tips for fueling yourself for the race, Check out Runner’s World “How to Fuel for a Half Marathon”.
-They’re my favorite running magazine and have so many great articles.
+If you sort of know what you’re doing but still need some tips for fueling yourself for the race, you can check out my other post about how to fuel for a half marathon!

 - DO take good care of your sore muscles.
 You’re going to be sore and that’s okay!
 It’s how you handle your sore muscles that makes all the difference.